-51. Influence of macroeconomic situation on the Group's results the financial markets remained at a high level and was associated mainly with the escalation of investors' concerns about the possible disintegration of the euro zone and the uncertainty about the way of fiscal policy tightening in the U.S. The highest level of variation was recorded at the end of the second and at the beginning of third quarter, after the parliamentary elections in Greece, where the results did not ensure determination of the authorities to continue the financial support programme conducted in cooperation the EUR with the International Monetary Fund.
+The macroeconomic situation, including weakening of economic growth in terms of continuing uncertainty related to the fiscal crisis in the euro zone, had a significant effect on the activities and financial standing of the Bank in 2012.
+In 2012, volatility in the financial markets remained at a high level and was associated mainly with the escalation of investors' concerns about the possible disintegration of the euro zone and the uncertainty about the way of fiscal policy tightening in the U.S. The highest level of variation was recorded at the end of the second and at the beginning of the third quarter, after the parliamentary elections in Greece, where the results did not ensure determination of the authorities to continue the financial support programme conducted in cooperation the EU with the International Monetary Fund.
 In response to the slowdown in the real terms of economic situation, financial markets disorder and insufficient availability of a loan, major central banks have continued easing of monetary policy using non-standard tools.
-Including, in particular, executing the second long-term operation supplying liquidity (LTRO) by the European Central Bank in February, extending the range of assets that can be used by banks in repo operations, decreasing interest rates (including the deposit rate to 0%) and the announcement of willingness to unlimited bond purchase on the secondary market.
+Including, in particular, executing the second long-term refinancing supplying liquidity (LTRO) by the European Central Bank (ECB) in February, extending the range of assets that can be used by banks in repo operations, decreasing interest rates (including the deposit rate to 0%) and the announcement of willingness to unlimited bond purchase on the secondary market.
 The actions of the ECB, which was accompanied by further increasing the expansionary of the FED policy (the programme of the average duration swap of the bonds portfolio, active management of market expectations about the timing of growth of short-term interest rates, announcement of the open asset purchase programme) contributed to a significant reduction of the risk premium in the last months of the year, increasing availability of funding for so-called peripheral countries.